N8BWert/ncomm/ncomm-core/README.md

 ## Description

-NComm core is a collection of traits that define common types used by the ncomm robotics framework.
+NComm core is a collection of traits that define common types used by the NComm robotics framework.